tud-zih-energy/FIRESTARTER/README.md

 ## Optimization

-FIRESTARTER has the option to optimize itself.
+The Linux version of FIRESTARTER has the option to optimize itself using evolutionary algorithms.
 It currently supports the multiobjective algorithm NSGA2, selected by `--optimize=NSGA2`.

-The optimization relies on the execution of FIRESTARTER with a combination of instruction groups.
+The evolutionary algorithm evaluates individuals one after another.
+Each evaluation of a given individual is `-t | --timeout` seconds long.
+Selecting a long enough time for letting the power consumption stabilize, but not too long as this will leed to a much longer optimization timespan.
+During this time metrics are collected and the selected metrics (`--optimization-metrics`) are used for assigning a fitness.
+(Specify multiple times of a multiobjective algorithm.)
+Using a high precision power metric is essential for good optimization results.
+If you use the `sysfs-powercap-rapl` metric make sure the RAPL values of your CPU microarchitecture have a close correlation to the actual power consumption, e.g. Intel® processors<sup>[1](#intel-trademark)</sup> since Haswell, see [An Energy Efficiency Feature Survey of the Intel Haswell Processor](http://dx.doi.org/10.1109/IPDPSW.2015.70).

+Individuals are made of different instruction groups and their ratios to one another.
+Without specifying the `--run-instruction-groups` option, preselected instruction groups will be used for optimization.
+Setting this option allows the user to select different instruction group, e.g. for optimizing FIRESTARTER on a not yet optimized microarchitecture.
+The format of this is the same as shown by `-a | --avail` (Show all supported microarchitectures and their optimized individual.)
-Available instruction groups can be listed with `--list-instruction-groups` or the default with `-a | --avail`.
+All available instruction groups can be listed with `--list-instruction-groups`.

-Per default FIRESTARTER takes the instruction groups of the pre-optimized setting shown with `-a | --avail`.
-The user may specify their own instruction groups with `--run-instruction-groups`.
-The selected instruction groups will be used to preheat the CPU (default 240s, specify different value by setting `--preheat`).
-During each test run of the duration specified by `-t | --timeout` metrics will collect information about the fitness.
-Metrics used for optimization can be specified by `--optimization-metrics`.
-The number of individuals (`--individuals`), as is the number of generations (`--generation`) is set 20 per default.
+The number of individuals per generation (`--individuals`), as is the number of generations (`--generation`) is set 20 per default.

+Before the optimization runs a user-defined period of preheating of the CPU is carried out.
+Option `--preheat` is specified to a default of 240 seconds.

-An output file with the results will be written to `{HOSTNAME}_${STARTTIME}.json` if the option `--optimize-outfile` is not given.
+After the optimization finishes the acquired data will be written to `{HOSTNAME}_${STARTTIME}.json` if not specified otherwise with the option `--optimize-outfile`.
+An [IPython Notebook](examples/Evaluation_Notebook/Evaluation_Notebook.ipynb) is provided for basic visualization.

+### NSGA2

-The NSGA2 algorithm, as described in [A fast and elitist multiobjective genetic algorithm: NSGA-II](https://dl.acm.org/doi/10.1109/4235.996017), is a multiobjective algorithms allowing FIRESTARTER to optimize with two metrics.
+The NSGA2 algorithm, as described in [A fast and elitist multiobjective genetic algorithm: NSGA-II](https://dl.acm.org/doi/10.1109/4235.996017), is a multiobjective algorithm allowing FIRESTARTER to optimize with two (or more) metrics.
-This is relavant as highest power consumption can be achieved by both optimizing for a high IPC (instruction per cycle) and high power consumption.
+This is relevant as the highest power consumption can be achieved by both optimizing for a high IPC (instruction per cycle) and high power consumption.
 Parameters of the algorithm can be tweaked with `--nsga2-cr` and `--nsga2-m`.

 ### Examples

 Optimize FIRESTARTER with NSGA2 and `sysfs-powercap-rapl` and `perf-ipc` metric.
 The duration for the evaluation of a setting is 20s long.
-The default instruction-groups for the current platform will be used.
+The default instruction groups for the current platform will be used.
 (Show them with `-a | --avail`)
 ```
 FIRESTARTER -t 20 --optimize=NSGA2 --optimization-metric sysfs-powercap-rapl,perf-ipc
 ```